 Since its introduction in 2017, the "Teleworking/Satellite Work System" has improved work productivity by allowing employees to use their time more effectively and strike a better balance between work and private life.
 All employees, with or without childcare or nursing care obligations, are eligible to use the system.
 Morinaga Milk continues to review the workstyles most amenable to highly productive work.
-As of March 2020, 930 people have used this system.
+Employees were encouraged to work from home during the COVID-19 pandemic in 2020, with around 1,980 people doing so as of March 2021, achieving our goal.
+We will continue to support a flexible work style with the "Teleworking/Satellite Work System."